Enfusion: Enfusion Reality

-Enfusion Reality is a reality-style TV show in which contestants from different countries compete for cash prizes in the finals.
-Each season is a new competition, with different weight categories and new fighters.
-Each episode is set up to learn about each fighter, as they undertake small tasks in order to gain an advantage for their fight.
-At minimum, one fighter is eliminated in each episode.
-As the series draws to an end, the athletes are brought to the final 4 which compete in the final tournament.

 Season 1, Test of the Champions – 2010

 In season 1, 18 professional fighters from around the world were gathered on the island of Ko Samui.
 They were divided into four teams chosen and led by four female captains.
 They competed against the three other teams composed of challengers in the 70MAX weight category.
 Final four fighters were: Pajonsuk, Gago Drago, Rick Barnhill and Armen Petrosyan and they fought in Lisbon.
 Pajonsuk defeated Armen Petrosyan by extra round decision, Gago Drago defeated Rick Barnhill by second-round knockout.
 Gago Drago became champion, defeating Pajonsuk in the finals by judges decision.

 Season 2, Quest for honor – 2011

 For the second season, Enfusion introduced the 95MAX division.
 Once again, the contestants trained during the season on the island of Ko Samui.
 Final four fighters were: Mohamed Boubkari, Frank Munoz, Ondřej Hutník and Wendell Roche and they fought in Prague.
 Ondřej Hutník defeated Mohamed Boubkari by decision, Frank Munoz defeated Wendell Roche by decision.
 Ondřej Hutník became champion, defeating Frank Munoz in the finals by judges' decision.